tdtheautomator/terraform-azure-2tier/README.md

 *connection to bastion from internet is allowed by default* *connection from bastion to all subnets in VNet is allowed by default* *NSGs should be appropriately configured*
+*there might be dependency issues faced while destroying, re-triggering destroy will proceed"